 This Report provides an overview of the nature of the illicit trade of cigarettes across a selection of Asian markets.
 It establishes estimates of consumption of illicit cigarettes and the impact this has on tobacco tax revenue.
-This is the fifth year of the Asia Illicit Tobacco Indicator Report.
-This year, the Asia Illicit Tobacco Indicator Report covered 16 markets: Australia, Cambodia, Hong Kong, Indonesia, Laos, Macao, Malaysia, Myanmar, New Zealand, Pakistan, Philippines, Singapore, South Korea, Taiwan, Thailand, and Vietnam.
+This is the sixth year of the Asia Illicit Tobacco Indicator Report, providing estimates for 16 markets: Australia, Cambodia, Hong Kong, Indonesia, Laos, Macao, Malaysia, Myanmar, New Zealand, Pakistan, Philippines, Singapore, South Korea, Taiwan, Thailand, and Vietnam.

-Non-Domestic Illicit Consumption was composed of Unspecified Market Variant, Contraband, and Counterfeit cigarettes.
+Non-Domestic Illicit Consumption was estimated at 57.3 billion in 2017.
+It is composed of Unspecified Market Variant, Contraband, and Counterfeit cigarettes.

 Unspecified Market Variant products were the largest component of Non-Domestic Illicit, accounting for over 73% of total Inflows in 2017.
 Over 85% of Unspecified Market Variant cigarettes were identified in Vietnam, Malaysia, and Pakistan.

 Contraband consumption was estimated at 13.5 billion cigarettes.
 The largest volume of Contraband cigarettes was identified in Vietnam, Hong Kong, Pakistan, South Korea, and Thailand.

 A total of 1.8 billion Counterfeit cigarettes were consumed in 2017.
 The majority of Counterfeit cigarettes were found in the Philippines (1.7 billion).
 Much smaller volumes of Counterfeit cigarettes were also present in Australia, Cambodia, Hong Kong, Malaysia, New Zealand, Singapore, and Thailand.